Ircama/sim800l-gsm-module/README.md

 status, ret_data = sim800l.http("...url...", method="POST", content_type="zipped", data=body, apn="...")
 ```

-[Note on SSL](https://github.com/ostaquet/Arduino-SIM800L-driver/issues/33#issuecomment-761763635): SIM800L supports SSL2, SSL3 and TLS 1.0, but not TLS 1.2 (this is for any SIM800L known [firmwares](firmware/README.md) including Revision 1418B06SIM800L24); old cryptographic protocols are deprecated for all modern backend servers and the connection will be generally denied by the server, typically leading to SIM800L error 605 or 606 when establishing an HTTPS connection.
-Nevertheless, SIM800C supports TLS 1.2 with recent [firmwares](firmware/README.md) and with this device you can use `use_ssl=True`; setting a Python web server to support the SSL option of a SIM800L client module is not straightforward (it is better to use an [application encryption](https://stackoverflow.com/a/55147077/10598800) instead of SSL).
+[Note on SSL](https://github.com/ostaquet/Arduino-SIM800L-driver/issues/33#issuecomment-761763635): SIM800L does not support AT+HTTPSSL on [firmware](firmware/README.md) releases less than R14.18 (e.g., 1308B08SIM800L16, which is SIM800L R13.08 Build 08, 16 Mbit Flash, does not support SSL).
+Newer firmwares of SIM800L support SSL2, SSL3 and TLS 1.0, but not TLS 1.2 (this is for any SIM800L known [firmwares](firmware/README.md) including Revision 1418B06SIM800L24, which is SIM800L R14.18 Build 06, 24 Mbit Flash); old cryptographic protocols are deprecated for all modern backend servers and the connection will be generally denied by the server, typically leading to SIM800L error 605 or 606 when establishing an HTTPS connection.
+Nevertheless, SIM800C supports TLS 1.2 with recent [firmwares](firmware/README.md) and with this device you can use `use_ssl=True`.
+No known firmware supports TLS 1.3.
+Notice that most websites are progressively abandoning TLS 1.2 in favor of TLS 1.3, which offers improved security, performance, and reduced handshake overhead; a device that only supports up to TLS 1.2 risks future incompatibility, as an increasing number of sites will enforce TLS 1.3 exclusively.

 Notice also that, depending on the web server, a specific SSL certificate could be needed for a successful HTTPS connection; the SIM800L module has a limited support of SSL certificates and [installing an additional one](https://stackoverflow.com/questions/36996479/how-sim800-get-ssl-certificate
 ) is not straightforfard.